doingway2much/liri-node-app/README.md

 # liri-node-app

 The liri-node-app that is written in javascript and run in Node JS.
-It take is two peramaters one is the LIRI command and the other is the text you want to search for be it a band name or a movie title.
-Baed on the two peramaters that you gave it will diplay the info to the console in a formatted view and log the output to "logs.txt".
+It take is two parameters one is the LIRI command and the other is the text you want to search for be it a band name or a movie title.
+Baed on the two parameters that you gave it will display the info to the console in a formatted view and log the output to "logs.txt".

 [![DEMO](https://github.com/doingway2much/liri-node-app/blob/master/img/demo.jpg)](https://youtu.be/-9UjfbRNxQY "LIRI DEMO")